mschmidtkorth/logseq-msk-docs/pages/Queries.md

 -
 - TODO ==Anything below is work in progress!==
 ## Queries in [[Journal]] Pages
+collapsed:: true
-	- You can add default queries to each new journal entry (displayed at the bottom) by editing the `logseq/config.edn` file in your [[Graph]] directory and adding them to this section:
+	- You can add default queries to each new journal entry (displayed at the bottom) by editing the [[config.edn]] file in your [[Graph]] directory and adding them to this section:
 	  ```clojure
 	  :default-queries
 	  {:journals